NotMGR/Lib/README.md

 > **Note:** Lib is currently a work in progress.
 This first version is intended to be run locally.
 The desktop application runs on your computer, while the backend and database run locally through Docker.

 ---
+## Quick Start

+If you just want to run Lib and don't care about the development details:

+1. Install Docker Desktop.
+2. Download the Lib repository.
+3. Create `Backend/.env`.
+4. Open PowerShell in `Backend`.
+5. Run `docker compose up -d --build`.
+6. Download `Lib.exe` from GitHub Releases.
+7. Start `Lib.exe`.
+8. Configure your Union, users, Nikkes, and raids.

+That's it!
+The database and backend are managed automatically by Docker.

 # Getting Started on the Backend